Submitting a Research Grant Application

 Funding bodies expect that ethics approval be obtained before the contract is executed.
 If this is not possible, you will need to discuss options with the Legal Office Contracts Officer.

-For more details see: Grant Procedures for UNE Researchers (word doc)
+For more information on grant procedures see: Grant Procedures for UNE Researchers (word doc)